 It means that each shareholder (a person who owns shares) is liable based on the proportion of shares that they own in the company.

-For instance, each shareholder has the same amount of shares, they are all equally liable.
+For instance, in a company with two shareholders where each shareholder has the same amount and type of shares, they are all equally liable.
 If one shareholder has 60% of the shares, and the other shareholder has 40%, then liability also follows this 60/40 split.